Foods for Sore Mouth and Sore Throat

 • beer, wine, hard liquor

-• milk, milkshakes and food supplements
+• milk, homemade milkshakes, and nutritional drink supplements

 • juices (except orange, grapefruit